muditg317/Bokay/devlogs/011 - Logging Lexing and Parsing.md

   - Unfortunetely, it logs to stderr, not stdout. oh well
 - Use custom prefixes for GLOG logs
 - Created baseline infrastructure (very subject to change) for the parser implementation
+  - This setup will have to drastically change to account for the above eplained "struggle".

 ## TODO
 1. Start work on parser.
    1. Started today!
 2. Make my devlogs more detailed in the future.
+3. Restructure parser things.

 ## Language Status/Changes
 - None today!